-- a) Within 1 second of such failure the EUT shall cease to transmit. - b) It shall be observed that the EUT remains in the "Transmission enabled" state and that transmissions have been suppressed within the limits of the "Carrier off" radio state emission levels given in clause 4.2.3.2, Table 3. - c) The receive carrier to the EUT shall be restored within $IT{max}$ . - d) It shall be observed that the EUT enters the "Carrier on" radio state and begins transmission within Ttrans. - e) The receive carrier to the EUT shall be removed.

-f) It shall be observed that after ITmax the EUT enters the "Initial phase" state.
+- a) Within 1 second of such failure the EUT shall cease to transmit. - b) It shall be observed that the EUT remains in the "Transmission enabled" state and that transmissions have been suppressed within the limits of the "Emissions Disabled" radio state emission levels given in clause 4.2.2.2, table 3. - c) The receive carrier to the EUT shall be restored within $IT{max}$ . - d) It shall be observed that the EUT enters the "Carrier on" radio state and begins transmission within Ttrans. - e) The receive carrier to the EUT shall be removed. - f) It shall be observed that after ITmax the EUT enters the "Initial phase" state.

-6.10 Receive Antenna off-axis gain pattern
+6.9 Receive Antenna off-axis gain pattern

-6.10.1.1 Test site
+6.9.1.1 Test site

-This test shall be performed on either an outdoor far field test site or compact test range.
+This test shall be performed either on an outdoor far field test site, on a compact test range, or by near-field scanner technology.

-6.10.1.2 Method of measurement for EUT antenna with linear polarization
+6.9.1.2 Method of measurement for EUT antenna with linear polarization